Table of Contents

 13-week contracts are the most common length of travel nursing assignments in Delaware.

 Trusted Nurse Staffing offers flexible contracts for travel nursing jobs in Delaware, leaving you with the choice to stay, or move on when you’re ready.
+You can use Pronto to find your next travel nursing assignment with ease.

 What Are the Highest-Paying Specialties For Travel Nurse Assignments in Delaware?

-Intensive care units and emergency room nurses are in high demand throughout Delaware, making them one of the top-paying specialties in the state.
+Emergency nurses are in high demand throughout Delaware, making them one of the top-paying specialties in the state.
 Demand is constantly changing because of shortages, current events, and changes in healthcare.

-As a travel nurse, the more experience you have, the more doors open.
+As a travel nurse, the more experience you have, the more doors will open.
 Learning about different specialties and which ones you love will make all the difference in your travel nurse adventures.

 What Benefits Do I Receive As a Travel Nurse in Delaware?